 1. Fourth Wing (2023)

-Violet Sorrengail is forced into the Riders Quadrant at Basgiath War College, where cadets who aren't chosen by dragons die.
-She meets Xaden Riorson — the son of the rebel leader her mother executed, and the man supposedly ordered to kill her.
+Violet Sorrengail was raised to enter the quiet Scribe Quadrant at Basgiath War College — but her mother, the commanding general, orders her into the Riders Quadrant instead, where cadets who aren't chosen by dragons die.
+She crosses paths with Xaden Riorson, a third-year wingleader and the son of the executed rebellion leader her mother put down.
 Enemies-to-lovers with dragons.
 The book that launched the modern romantasy wave.

 2. Iron Flame (2023)

-Immediate sequel.
+Immediate sequel, released November 2023.
 Violet and Xaden deal with the consequences of the first book's ending.
 Pacing is slower; the book is deliberately denser.
 Divisive among fans, but essential to understanding the series.

 3. Onyx Storm (2025)

 The third book.
-Released January 2025 and sold 2.7 million copies in its first week — the fastest-selling adult novel in BookScan's 20-year tracking history.
+Released January 2025 and sold more than 2.7 million copies in its first week according to The New York Times — one of the fastest-selling adult novels in recent memory.
 Course-corrected the pacing issues from Iron Flame and broadened the world's politics significantly.

 4. Book 4 (expected)